optimajet/DataEngine.NET/README.md

 The primary goal of DataEngine is to generate queries to various databases through a unified interface and automatically map this data to entities.

-You can check out the latest updates in the [change log](https://github.com/optimajet/DataEngine.NET/blob/main/CHANGELOG.md).